Re-examining Granger Causality with Causal Bayesian Networks and Reichenbachs Principles: Background

 \subsection{Causal Bayesian Networks (CBNs)}

-CBN is a specific aspect of probabilistic graphical models (PGMs) that explicitly model causal relationships in data.
-CBNs are often interchangeably used with \emph{causal graphical models}, which stem from Bayesian networks.
-In Bayesian networks, a joint distribution of variables contained in data, say $\mathrm{P}(X_{1}, X_{2}, \dots, X_{n})$ can be modelled as a chain rule define in equation \ref{eqn:BY}
+Causal Bayesian Networks (CBNs) are a class of probabilistic graphical models (PGMs) that explicitly represent causal relationships.
+CBNs, often synonymous with \emph{causal graphical models}, extend Bayesian networks by incorporating causal semantics.
+In Bayesian networks, the joint distribution \(P(X_{1}, X_{2}, \dots, X_{n})\) is modeled using the chain rule (eqn \eqref{eqn:BY}):

-Working with equation \ref{eqn:BY} requires an exponential number of parameters.
-Hence, an efficient way is to model each variable in the joint distribution with its local dependencies.
-This factorizes the probability distribution according to the dependencies, reducing the number of parameters to be computed as shown in the equation \ref{eqn:BY1}.
-This is achievable due to an assumption called \emph{local Markov assumption}.
-This factorization is termed the chain rule for Bayesian networks. $Pa(\cdot)$ is an operator describing the parent(s) or group of variables directly influencing a variable.